-Emissions for ingredients are estimated using tonnes of ingredients purchased (by country of origin) multiplied by LCA emissions factors (IPCC 2013) for the closest matching product in the LCA databases.
+Emissions for ingredients are estimated using tonnes of ingredients purchased multiplied by LCA emissions factors (IPCC 2021) for the closest matching product in the LCA databases.
 Several emissions factor databases were used as a result of the range of potential ingredients that Upfield purchase (see emissions factor hierarchy for ingredients).

 Where there was no matching product (mostly for ingredients purchased in small quantities), the average emissions factor for the broader product type was used.
 The emissions factors include emissions from land-use and land-use change and for many of the tropical oils these emissions form the largest part of total emissions.
-While palm oil is certified by Roundtable on Sustainable Palm Oil (RSPO) using segregated or mass balance approaches, no adjustment has been made to the default LCA emissions factors to account for any potential reductions in emissions, in particular land-use change.
-Such an adjustment may be made in future years when the methodology for making the adjustment is sufficiently well advanced.